Newspaper Page Text

 Turner, who is still in a semi

-conscious state after the cperation,
+conscious state after Ihe operation,

-was unable to talk, but his mother,
+xvas unable to talk, but his mother.

 Mrs. Novelle Turner, said that he

-could find no reason for the unre
+potdd find no reason for the unre

-cipitated attack on her son as she
+'•ipitated attack on her son as she

 knew of no enemies that the boy

-had made.
-Doctors say he will re
+had made Doctors say he will re

-Stures that advertise in The
+Stores tha* advertise in The

-World warnt your trade, Patro
+World want your trade.
+Patro

 nize them.